Vira Natura

 Day 4 Mount Leuseur National Park

 Our second stunning reserve reveals a whole new set of flowers.
 The roadsides and trails of Mount Leuseur are the richest in the region and include the remarkable Anigozanthus manglesii, dense yellow Banksia attenuata, the orange spikes of Sphaerolobium drummondii and pale pink Lasiopetalum molle.
 We’ll take a walk through the rocky bush to see soft blue Conospermum nervosum, pink-and-purple belled Thomasia grandiflora, sweet-scented Hakea neurophylla, Purple Enamel Orchids, lacey Verticordia huegelii and also ascending the modest peak for commanding views of the surrounding landscape.
 The character of the heath frequently changes offering up new species at every turn.
-Overnight Eneabba.
+Overnight Dongara.

 Day 5 Three Springs & Coalseam

 Today we’ll drive around the areas to north and east of Eneabba, encountering some roadside drifts of Waitzia suaveolens and moist flats dominated by pretty Drosera menziesii.
 The charismatic Wreath Flower Lechenaultia macrantha is in peak flower now and is our main target but exactly where the best displays are differs from year to year so we’ll look at different areas to get the best.
 Alongside them are bushes of deep pink Pityroda terminalis, drifts of Lawrencella davenportii and scrambling plants of Thyrsanotus patersonii festooned with delicately-fringed lilac flowers.
 The striking shrub Grevillea leucopteris has arching branches with heavy spikes of creamy flowers and there are one or two orchid rich sites to visit too.
 If the season has seen enough rain expect some big drifts of everlasting daisies such as Cephalipterum drummondii in the stark landscapes of Coalseam.
-Overnight Eneabba.
+Overnight Dongara.

-Day 6 Pinnacles National Park & to York
+Day 6 To York

 Day 7 Central orchids I